mirage/qubes-mirage-firewall/README.md

 ```

 ### Deployment using saltstack
 If you're familiar how to run salt states in Qubes, you can also use the script `SaltScriptToDownloadAndInstallMirageFirewallInQubes.sls` to automatically deploy the latest version of mirage firewall in your Qubes OS.
+An introduction can be found [here](https://forum.qubes-os.org/t/qubes-salt-beginners-guide/20126) and [here](https://www.qubes-os.org/doc/salt/).
+Following the instructions from the former link, you can run the script in dom0 with the command `sudo qubesctl --show-output state.apply SaltScriptToDownloadAndInstallMirageFirewallInQubes saltenv=user`.
 The script checks the checksum from the integration server and compares with the latest version provided in the github releases.
-It might be necessary to adjust the VM templates in the script which are used for downloading of the mirage unikernel.
+It might be necessary to adjust the VM templates in the script which are used for downloading of the mirage unikernel, if your default templates do not have the tools `curl` and `tar` installed by default.
 Also don't forget to change the VMs in which the uni kernel should be used or adjust the "Qubes Global Settings".

 ## Upgrading